aabiddanda/bmrc_snakemake/README.md

 ## BMRC Snakemake

-Getting setup with using snakemake on the BMRC cluster at Oxford.
+Getting setup with using snakemake on the BMRC cluster (`rescomp`) at Oxford.
+(DISCLAIMER:  this is primarily meant as a personal experiment and might not be well-suited for everyone)

 ### Setting up Python Environments